VPTQ: Extreme Low-bit Vector Post-Training Quantization for Large Language Models: Introduction

 VPTQ seeks to bypass the limitations of current VQ by offering a lightweight and efficient approach exclusively for extreme low-bit weight quantization.

 In this paper, we present \textbf{Vector Post-Training Quantization (VPTQ)}, a novel approach for extremely low-bit quantization of LLMs. \begin{enumerate}[noitemsep] \item VPTQ achieves SOTA accuracy results on extremely low-bit LLMs.
 We formulate the quantization problem as an optimization problem and employ Second-Order Optimization to guide our quantization algorithm design.
-By Channel-Independent Second-Order Optimization, VPTQ reduces model quantization perplexity by $0.01$-$0.34$, $0.38$-$0.5$, $4.41$-$7.34$ on LLaMA-2/3/Mistral-7B, respectively, over SOTA at 2-bit.
-With an accuracy improvement of $0.79$-$1.5\%$,$11$-$22\%$,$1\%$, on LLaMA-2/3/Mistral-7B in QA tasks on average.
+By Channel-Independent Second-Order Optimization, VPTQ reduces model quantization perplexity by $0.01$-$0.34$, $4.41$-$7.34$, $0.38$-$0.5$ on LLaMA-2/3/Mistral-7B, respectively, over SOTA at 2-bit, with an accuracy improvement of $0.79$-$1.5\%$,$11$-$22\%$,$1\%$, on LLaMA-2/3/Mistral-7B in QA tasks on average.

 \item VPTQ can transform LLMs into extremely low-bit models with a minor quantization algorithm overhead.
-Under the guidance of the optimization problem, Under the guidance of the optimization problem, we transform the quantization algorithm into a heuristic algorithm for solving the optimization problem.
-We also analyze and propose a brief and effective cookbook initialization algorithm to reduce the extra overhead of centroid training and updates.
+Under the guidance of the optimization problem, we transform the quantization algorithm into a heuristic algorithm to solve the optimization problem.
+We also analyze and propose a brief and effective codebook initialization algorithm to reduce the extra overhead of centroid training and updates.
 Experiments show that VPTQ only requires $10.4$-$18.6\%$ of the quantization algorithm execution time compared to existing SOTA results.

 \item VPTQ has low dequantization overhead.
-VPTQ algorithm quantizes all the weights in every Linear Operator in the model into an index and codebooks.
+VPTQ algorithm quantizes all the weights in every Linear Operator in the model into an index matrix and codebooks.
 During model inference, we only need to dequantize the weight matrix by reading centroids from the codebook according to the index before executing the operator.
-The models quantized by VPTQ result in $1.6$-$1.8\times$ improve in inference throughput compared to SOTA. \end{enumerate}
+The models quantized by VPTQ result in $1.6$-$1.8\times$ improvement in inference throughput compared to SOTA. \end{enumerate}